ibm-cloud-docs/databases-cli-plugin/cloud-databases-cli.md

 Short version - `ept`

 Returns the earliest available time for point-in-time-recovery in ISO8601 UTC format.
-See the [Point in Time Recovery](/docs/databases-for-postgresql?topic=databases-for-postgresql-pitr) documentation for more information.
+For more information, see the [Point in Time Recovery](/docs/databases-for-postgresql?topic=databases-for-postgresql-pitr) documentation for more information.

 ```
 ibmcloud cdb postgresql earliest-pitr-timestamp <deployment name or CRN> [--json] [--nowait]